5 Best Passive Income Ideas to Make Real Money in 2021

 The truth is: 95% of bloggers fail because they can’t make it profitable.

-I’m passionate about a lot of things, including running, astronomy, fantasy football, Game of Thrones, personal development, etc. but if I had to write about these topics every week and never made a dime, I don’t think I’d last very long.
+I’m passionate about a lot of things – running, astronomy, fantasy football, Breaking Bad, personal development – but if I had to write about these topics for years and never made a cent, I’d quit 100% of the time.

 Take this example.

-Fundamentally, this audience is not the most lucrative.
-Back when I was in college, I was lucky to have over $500 in my bank account.
-The small money I was able to save was primarily spent on beer and dates (Tinder wasn’t a thing back then or it would have been worse).
+A college audience isn’t the most lucrative.
+Back when I was in college, I was lucky to have over $100 in my bank account.
+I was more interested in buying beer than a digital product from a blogger.

-Instead of tutoring college students, what if you focused instead on learning management systems and tips for the universities themselves?
+Instead of tips for college students, what if you focused instead on learning management systems and tips for the universities themselves?

-Fundamentally, your chosen niche should have substantial market demand.
-This is primarily discovered through keyword research.
+Your niche needs market demand, and this is discovered through keyword research.

 One great tool for the execution of your keyword research is Ahrefs.

-Next is keyword difficulty.
-The keyword difficulty score indicates the relative competition for that keyword on a scale from 0 to 1.
-Try to find keywords with a difficulty score under 0.4.
+This score indicates the relative competition for that keyword on a scale from 0 to 100.
+Try to find keywords with a difficulty score under 50.

 Overall, here are the main metrics to track to research the market demand and viability of your blog’s niche:

-- The keyword difficulty of the keywords should be lesser than 0.4
+- The keyword difficulty of the keywords should be less than 50.

-- The search engine results for the first page should have one website with a DA under 50.
+- The search engine results for the first page should have one website with a Domain Rating (DR) under 50.